More Combe Down cousins

 More old photos of Combe Down, Prior Park and Monkton Combe have been added.

-A short section on the Monkton Combe lock up, an obvious omission, has been added.
 Another obvious omission, the Combe Down Jewish cemetery has be added too.
 Other additions cover Allotments on Combe Down, the old Wesleyan Reform chapel behind Glenburnie and some information about The Firs or Firs Field on Combe Down.
 This is now a Centenary Field protected in perpetuity through a legal Deed of Dedication between the Council and Fields in Trust, meaning that ownership and management of the site remain in local hands.

 I have also added a section on Claremont Buildings or Hopecote Lodge as it is now known.
 It, along with Isabella Place and 109 – 117 Church Road, was part of the second wave of building on Combe Down from 1800.
 Some interesting people lived there including William Fortt who founded Fortt’s Refreshment Rooms in Milsom Street.
 Forrt’s later merged with tow other Bath firms to form Cater, Stoffell & Fortt that made the famous Bath Oliver biscuits.